Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 To offer products in POS, it is recommended to create the products in advance in the *PIM* module and create the corresponding offers afterwards in order to be able to distribute them properly in the system.
 <!---Ich glaube das versteht man so nicht.
 Vorschlag:
 To offer products in POS, it is recommended to create the products in the *PIM* module first and then import them later into the *Omni-Channel* module.
-From there, the *POS* module receives its offers.-->
+From there, the *Venduo POS* module receives its offers.-->

 ## Create products for POS